dart-lang/pub-dev/doc/help-publishing.md

 publisher](https://dart.dev/tools/pub/verified-publishers) or with
 [uploaders](https://dart.dev/tools/pub/cmd/pub-uploader).

-If are an uploader on one or more packages, you can use the **My pub.dev > My packages** to view a list of those packages.
+If you are an uploader on one or more packages, you can use the **My pub.dev > My packages** to view a list of those packages.

 If you are a member of a publisher, you can use the **My pub.dev > My